Case law and guidance publications for:

 Comparison of productivity in the impacted and un-impacted periods on the same project; and

-Comparison of productivity in the impacted period with productivity in an un-impacted period carried out by another contractor.
+Comparison of productivity in the impacted period with productivity in an un-impacted period carried out on a similar project.

 Comparable project method: comparison of productivity for a task on one project with the productivity of a same or similar task on another project.
 This method should only be used as a gauge.